Index

 ---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|

 The percentage uptake of bowel cancer screening in Hull had been consistently around 55% between 2015 and 2019.
-Since then, the percentage has increased each year to reach 68.0% in 2023, it’s highest ever level, but still statistically significantly lower than England (72.0%).
+Since then, the percentage has increased each year to reach 68.0% in 2023 and 2024.
+It is the highest ever level in Hull, but still statistically significantly lower than England (71.8%).

 Compared with benchmark